Seattle University: Sports Facilities

-The other main sports facility is Seattle University Park & Logan Field, a small track and field stadium with a baseball diamond which is used as a multi-purpose venue for mostly small events such as intramural sports.
+The other main sports facility on campus is Seattle University Park & Logan Field, a small track and field stadium with a baseball diamond which is used as a multi-purpose venue for mostly small events such as intramural sports.
 It has a turf field with soccer markings painted on.
 The field is located along 12th Avenue near many of the student dormitories and is often used by students outside of structed activities.